 1.)
 The Law of Intentionality:

 In order to reach or achieve any individual personal development goal, we will first have to form the intention to do so.
-Success and happiness assuredly won’t manifest in our lives unless we deliberately envision, plan, and act in ways the produce the results we are after.
+Success and happiness assuredly won’t manifest in our lives unless we deliberately envision, plan, and act in ways that produce the results we are after.
 Unless you are intentional in your personal development approach, your dreams will remain what they are today, dreams.
 Renowned leadership and personal growth expert John C. Maxwell understands this truth well and tells us:

 We don’t improve by simply living.
 We have to be intentional about it.”